 The criteria for each grant and the value of the grant varies from state to state, although the main eligibility requirements are largely the same: you must be 18, an Australian citizen or permanent resident, and you mustn’t have owned property in Australia before.

-For a breakdown of key criteria in each state read: Do I qualify for the first home buyer grant?
+For a breakdown of key criteria in each state read:

 You’ve just received pre-approval for your home loan.
 Congratulations!
 You must be feeling pretty excited.
 Now it’s time to find that dream home.

 While you do, here are a few tips to ensure you keep that pre-approval.